AndyMSP/holberton-system_engineering-devops/0x00-shell_basics/README.md

+# 0x00.
+Shell, basics

-0-current_working_directory prints the path to the current working directory
+-0-current_working_directory prints the path to the current working directory

-1-listit displays the contents of the current directory
+-1-listit displays the contents of the current directory

-2-bring_me_home brings shell to the home directory but it doesn't actually work
+-2-bring_me_home brings shell to the home directory but it doesn't actually work

-3-listfiles lists all of the files in long form
+-3-listfiles lists all of the files in long form

-4-listmorefiles lists hidden files as well
+-4-listmorefiles lists hidden files as well

-5-listfilesdigitonly lists all files with ID's represented numerically
+-5-listfilesdigitonly lists all files with ID's represented numerically

-6-firstdirectory creates a new directory in /tmp/ folder
+-6-firstdirectory creates a new directory in /tmp/ folder

-7-movethatfile moves a file called betty from /tmp/ to my_first_directory
+-7-movethatfile moves a file called betty from /tmp/ to my_first_directory